Spencer Freedman

-Spencer Freedman (born June 24, 1998) is an American college basketball player for the Harvard Crimson of the Ivy League.
+Spencer Freedman (born June 24, 1998) is an American former college basketball player for the NYU Violets of the University Athletic Association and the Harvard Crimson of the Ivy League.
 He attended Mater Dei High School in Santa Ana, California, where he was ranked among the top players in California.
 Freedman first competed with Santa Monica High School in his native Santa Monica, California.